Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Methods

 \subsection{Mock lightcurves}

-The lightcurves we simulate are composed of realistic quasar noise described by a DRW model (\S~\ref{sec:drw_sims}), periodic signals of two types to emulate two broad categories of binary behavior (\S~\ref{subsec:periodic_signals}) and photometric errors.
-For each of the 12,400 observed quasars in the sample, we generate a set of four mock lightcurves exploring two periodic signals: (a) sinusoidal periodicity and (b) sawtooth periodicity, and two observing scenarios: (1) idealised lightcurves and (2) PTF-like lightcuves.
-For each set of four simulations, we inject the exact same parameters for the periodic signal (same period, amplitude and phase) and the same noise (i.e. the same DRW parameters $\sigma$ and $\tau$ and even the same noise realization).
+The lightcurves we simulate are composed of realistic quasar noise described by a DRW model (\S~\ref{sec:drw_sims}), \footnote{The DRW model, albeit successful, does not capture the full range of quasar variability.
+However, it provides a valuable benchmark for the effect of the red noise.
+In \S~\ref{sec:discuss}, we discuss some limitations of this choice of quasar variability.} periodic signals of two types to emulate two broad categories of binary behavior (\S~\ref{subsec:periodic_signals}) and photometric errors.
+For each of the 12,400 observed quasars in the sample, we generate a set of six mock lightcurves exploring two periodic signals: (a) sinusoidal periodicity and (b) sawtooth periodicity, and three observing scenarios: (1) idealised lightcurves and (2) PTF-like lightcuves, and (3) LSST-like lightcurves.
+For each set of six simulations, we inject the exact same parameters for the periodic signal (same period, amplitude and phase) and the same noise (i.e. the same DRW parameters $\sigma$ and $\tau$ and even the same noise realization).

 For the idealised lightcurves, we simulate a time series with a baseline equal to the respective PTF lightcurve and photometric errors drawn from a Gaussian distribution with zero mean and standard deviation equal to the mean photometric error of the specific PTF lightcurve, but we adopt a daily cadence.
 Ground-based time-domain surveys cannot achieve such high-quality lightcurves, because uneven sampling and gaps are inevitable (e.g., missing observations due to weather or proximity of the source to the sun, etc).
 However, this set of idealised simulations (and the comparison with more realistic PTF-like lightcurves) allows us to isolate the effect the data quality has in detecting various periodic signals from other factors like the intrinsic quasar noise.